-The old way of living — hard working, simple, with the home at the heart of it all — is alive an well.
+The old way of living — hard-working, simple, with the home at the heart of it all — is alive and well.
 Inspired by NYC ideas and her Waco, Texas, roots, Joanna Gaines of the hit TV show “Fixer Upper” and her husband Chip Gaines have created an iconic style of their own, and a large following of fans.
-Joanna’s style preference can be described as fresh, simple and timeless.
+Joanna’s style preference can be described as fresh, simple, and timeless.
 Chip’s, is, well, whatever Joanna likes.
-Her speciality, which is apparent in “Fixer Upper,” is making old things new, with her strengths being able to see potential in every project; and she never passes up an opportunity to use industrial pieces in her design.
+Her specialty, which is apparent in “Fixer Upper,” is making old things new, with her strengths being able to see potential in every project; and she never passes up an opportunity to use industrial pieces in her design.
 With Chip by her side, they always seem to come to a creative solution, no matter how hopeless a project may seem at first.
 Whether you’re fixing up your own home or sprucing it up with a few decor items, here’s how you can incorporate the signature Gaines style.

 Beautiful Barn Doors

 You can give a fresh new look to any old entryway with a stylish and timeless barn door.
 These bold statement doors can not only add visual interest to a room, but they are also a unique way to add privacy between living spaces.
 Sliding barn doors are available in a range of different sizes, colors, textures, and styles, from modern types with frosted glass and industrial elements to farmhouse-style doors made from richly-colored walnut, which means that they can seamlessly be incorporated into any home, no matter its design theme.

 Greenery-Filled Window Boxes